Skip to main content

 Project Leads

 “The data collection for the NRBSS is crucial in providing a comprehensive understanding of recreational boating activities across the nation.
-By significantly increasing the number of interviews, we are able to enhance the precision and accuracy of our estimates.
-Ultimately, this data is essential for improving boating safety and ensuring that our waterways remain safe and enjoyable for everyone.”
+By increasing the number of interviews, we are able to enhance the precision and accuracy of our estimates.
+Ultimately, the data are essential for improving boating safety and ensuring that our waterways remain safe and enjoyable for everyone.”

 Principal Research Scientist

 “The data collection for the NRBSS is crucial in providing a comprehensive understanding of recreational boating activities across the nation.
-By significantly increasing the number of interviews, we are able to enhance the precision and accuracy of our estimates.
-Ultimately, this data is essential for improving boating safety and ensuring that our waterways remain safe and enjoyable for everyone.”
+By increasing the number of interviews, we are able to enhance the precision and accuracy of our estimates.
+Ultimately, the data are essential for improving boating safety and ensuring that our waterways remain safe and enjoyable for everyone.”

 Explore NORC Public Affairs Projects